Obama giving $155 million in humanitarian aid to Syrians

 WASHINGTON President Barack Obama on Tuesday said the United States would boost humanitarian aid to Syria and urged other nations to do more to help the United Nations, which is struggling to assist some 4 million people in the war-torn country and more than 700,000 who have fled it.

-Obama said he authorized an additional $155 million in aid for food, medical care and clothing for Syrians and refugees, bringing the U.S. total to $365 million.
+Obama said he authorized an additional $155 million (98 million pounds) in aid for food, medical care and clothing for Syrians and refugees, bringing the U.S. total to $365 million.
 He issued a video statement on youtube.com with Arabic subtitles speaking directly to Syrians.

 Obama has been criticized for not doing more to aid rebels trying to overthrow Syrian President Bashar al-Assad, even as the humanitarian cost of the conflict has skyrocketed and Western nations worry about the growing clout of Islamic militants among the rebels.